 The iSite+ suite of applications are used to report financial, market regulation and producer information housed in the NAIC databases.
 Regulators should familiarize themselves with iSite+, a secure regulator-only area within the NAIC website which provides access to NAIC databases and a wide variety of reports prepared from those databases.
 Of particular importance to market analysis are consumer complaint data and annual statement information.

 iSite+ provides state insurance department regulators with access to applications used by regulators.
 Regulators may access iSite+ via the myNAIC link on the NAIC website.
-In order to log into myNAIC, regulators must have an active NAIC Oracle account and password login.
-Regulators who do not have myNAIC login credentials or do not remember their user ID and password should contact their insurance department IT Liaison.
+In order to log into myNAIC, regulators must have an active NAIC login credential..

 iSite+ reports are standardized reports that provide regulators with a variety of financial and market regulation information.
-Most of these reports provide information related to a group of entities with similar attributes (e.g. companies that write business in a particular state) rather than individual entities.
-A comprehensive listing and description of available iSite+ reports are located in the Help file on iSite+.
+Summary reports provide information related to a group of entities with similar attributes (e.g. companies that write business in a particular state), Company/Firm reports provide information related to individual entities.
+A comprehensive listing and description of available iSite+ reports are located under the Tools tab.

 C. Use of Complaint Data in Market Analysis